Men in Black: International: Production

+Development and casting

 In February 2018, it was reported that Chris Hemsworth would star in the film, set to be directed by F. Gary Gray.
 The following month, Tessa Thompson joined the cast.
-In May 2018, it was reported that Liam Neeson was in talks to star in the film as the head of the UK branch of the agency.
+In May 2018, it was reported that Liam Neeson was in talks to star as the head of the agency's UK branch.
 The film was written by Art Marcum and Matt Holloway and produced by Laurie MacDonald and Walter Parkes.
-In June 2018, Kumail Nanjiani, Rafe Spall, and Les Twins (Laurent and Larry Bourgeois) were added to the cast.
-Danny Elfman, who scored the first three Men in Black films, returned to compose the score for the film alongside Chris Bacon.
-Steven Spielberg executively produced, as he did for the first three MIB entries, along with Barry Sonnenfeld, who directed all the previous films.
+In June 2018, Kumail Nanjiani, Rafe Spall and Les Twins (Laurent and Larry Bourgeois) were added to the cast.
+Danny Elfman, who scored the first three Men in Black films, returned to compose the score with Chris Bacon.
+Steven Spielberg executive-produced, as he did for the first three MIB entries, along with Barry Sonnenfeld, who directed all the previous films.